hongyusu/hongyusu.github.io/_posts/2015-12-26-notes-from-nips-2015-workshop-of-non-convex-optimization-in-machine-learning.md

       1. High-dimensionality might not always be good, people like me frequently use dimensionality reduction techniques, e.g., [principal component analysis (PCA)](https://en.wikipedia.org/wiki/Principal_component_analysis) to reduce dimension while keeping the similar amount of useful information.
    1. **I still need to find out the relation of _curse of dimensionality_ and _anomaly detection_.**
    1. In optimization, _curse of dimensionality_ means exponential number of crucial points (saddle points of which the gradient is zero).

-1. Optimization for learning
-   1. Unsupervised learning: maximize similarity of cluster, maximize likelihood of model
-   1. Supervised learning: minimize the loss function.
-   1. Most of them are non-convex optimization problem.
-   1. A public facebook page for non-convex optimization.
-   1. Convex has a unique global optimal solucition.
-   1. Non-convex has multiple local optimal, possibly exponential local optimals in high dimensional space.

 1. Running SGD for non-convex problems.